FiPie/lacompagniedesplantesAWS/README.md

-Welcome to the AWS CodeStar sample web service
+Welcome to my LaCompagnieDesPlantesAWS sample web service
 ==============================================

-This sample code helps get you started with a simple Java web service deployed by AWS Elastic Beanstalk.
+This sample code requires some configuration to get you started.
+Please check the application.properties and EmailSenderImpl class and follow the instructions in comments.
+This application is meant to work withing SpringBoot framework.
+If you want to check out the working example of this app visit: lacompagniedesplantes.be

 What's Here
 -----------